Rachel Neeson: Early life and education

+Career

+Neeson formed the architecture practice Neeson Murcutt Architects with her partner Nick Murcutt in 2004.
+Murcutt died in 2011.

+Some of the practice's most notable projects have been the redesign of the Prince Alfred Pool and the Juanita Nielsen Community Centre, both in Sydney.

+As of 2018 Neeson lectures in architecture at the University of Sydney.

+Recognition and awards

+Neeson Murcutt Architects was awarded the Australian Institute of Architects Robin Boyd Award for Residential Architecture – Houses (New) in 2011.

 Neeson Murcutt Architects won the Australian Institute of Architects' New South Wales Wilkinson Award in 2007 and in 2009, and the Robin Boyd Award in 2011.
-Some of the practice's most notable projects have been the redesign of The Prince Alfred Pool and the Juanita Nielsen Community Centre, both in Sydney.

-As of 2018 Neeson lectures in architecture at the University of Sydney.